vegaprotocol/documentation/docs/tutorials/assets-tokens/depositing-assets.md

 ## Code samples for depositing
 If you want to build a UI or script for depositing, see the following code samples to get started with building your integration.

-The code samples below use testnet networks on Vega and Ethereum.
+The code samples below use testnet networks on Vega and Ethereum to approve and deposit testnet VEGA.

 :::warn Keep your keys safe
 Don't save your private key in GitHub or any other publicly available place.